Mishu & I share Influencer marketing and branding tips for businesses

-You’ve got to be very strategic and plan well when it comes to influencer marketing, so all moving parts, as well as objectives, will work.
-Drafting a well-written and updated influencer contract or SMI* contract) and signing an influencer contract is a great tool to achieve exactly that.
+You’ve got to be very strategic and plan well when it comes to influencer marketing, so all the moving parts, as well as objectives, will work.
+Drafting a well-written and updated influencer contract or SMI* contract) and signing an influencer contract is a great method to achieve exactly that.

 The prime reason for signing a Brand-Influencer Contract is not to eliminate suspicion between potential partners.
 Rather, the goal is to make everything (or at least as much as possible) CLEAR between the brand and the SMI.

 The contract will also help you with influencer campaign planning and execution.
 Most steps and moves for the campaign should be included.
 Using a contract template, all you need to do is to associate people and dates to the various action items and goals.

 It’s super popular to hire SMI* these days — for many good reasons (if done the right way): they bring attention, awareness, trust, influence, change opinions, and offer advice on turning your business around to meet the needs of relevant communities as never before.
 But how much should you pay influencers?

 So, how much should a brand pay influencers, one might ask?

 For sure yes, you/we should pay them.
 Their social media accounts are the way they making a living, and if you find a good SMI, make them even better by taking them seriously.